L. J. Castile: Delta State

-In 2010, Castile transferred to Delta State University.
-There he helped lead the Statesmen to the NCAA Division II National Championship game by leading the Statesmen receiving corps in all categories with 67 catches for 900 yards and 13 touchdowns.
-He had many long receptions for big gains including a long of 56 for an overall average 13.4.
-Also rushed on reverse sweeps three times for 28 yards.
-Threw one pass for 38 yards versus Ouachita Baptist.
-Had nine catches for 89 yards and three touchdowns versus West Alabama, including the game-winner with nineteen seconds remaining.
-Pulled down seven catches for 80 yards and a touchdown in the championship game.
-Named First-team All-Gulf South Conference.
-First-team Daktronics All Super Regional Team.
-Third-team Don Hansen All-Super Region II team selection.
-Impressed scouts at the Cactus Bowl with 3 receptions for 122 yards and a score.
+In 2010, Castile transferred to play for the Delta State Statesmen.
+That season, Delta State reached the NCAA Division II national championship game, losing to the Minnesota–Duluth Bulldogs.
+Castile's 67 receptions, 900 receiving yards, and 13 touchdowns led all Delta State receivers for the season.
+He was selected to play in the Cactus Bowl, recording three receptions for 122 yards and a touchdown.

 Professional career

 New Orleans VooDoo

-Signed with the New Orleans VooDoo on June 21, 2011.
+Castile signed with the New Orleans VooDoo on June 21, 2011.

 Cleveland Browns

-Signed with the Cleveland Browns for training camp.
+He signed with the Cleveland Browns for training camp.

 Utah Blaze

-Castile has signed with the Utah Blaze for the 2013 season.
+Castile signed with the Utah Blaze for the 2013 season.

 Return to New Orleans VooDoo

-On May 15, 2013, The Blaze traded Castile to the New Orleans VooDoo, along with Bryce Tennison, for future considerations.
+On May 15, 2013, The Blaze traded Castile to the VooDoo, along with Bryce Tennison, for future considerations.

 Chicago Slaughter

 On December 5, 2013, Castile signed with the Chicago Slaughter of the Continental Indoor Football League (CIFL).
 When the Slaughter folded, he re-joined the VooDoo.